Skip to main content

 Why we love the King Charles III England Coast Path

-So far, only a handful of sections are officially open, but more will soon follow already established routes like the South West Coast Path.
+With more sections of the path officially open, others will soon follow the already established routes like the South West Coast Path.
 As with all of Britain’s National Trails, it’s up to you how you walk it.
 Maybe you’ll hike its entirety, follow a long-distance route, or dip into shorter day walks?
+Look out for backdrops to film and TV favourites, too.
+The Holy Island of Lindisfarne in Northumberland appears in Danny Boyle’s thriller 28 Years Later (2025), while the Exmoor National Park coastline in Devon features in The Salt Path (2025).

 Here, we focus on the sections that are now completed and signposted as the King Charles III England Coast Path.
-There are walks for all abilities, in all parts of the country – so where will the trail take you?
+There are walks for all abilities, in all parts of the country.
+Where will the trail take you?

 England Coast Path